Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 #### Manifest Export

-A MAP SHALL provide at least one method to access the _embedded application_, _models_, _licenses_, _README_, or _manifest files_, namely, `app.json` and `package.json`.
+A MAP SHOULD provide at least one method to access the _embedded application_, _models_, _licenses_, _README_, or _manifest files_, namely, `app.json` and `package.json`.

-- The Method SHALL have the option to print one or more manifest files to the console.
+- The Method SHOULD provide a container command, _`show`_, to print one or more manifest files to the console.

-- The Method SHALL have the option to copy one or more manifest files to a mounted volume path.
+- The Method SHOULD provide a container command, _`export`_, to copy one or more manifest files to a mounted volume path, as described below

   - `/var/run/holoscan/export/app/`: when detected, the Method copies the contents of `/opt/holoscan/app/` to the folder.